Common bully: Natural history

 Apart from a few sightings in Stewart Island and Great Barrier Island, the common bully is normally found in mainland areas.
 These populations have established in land-locked areas due to natural processes.
 It is thought that these populations of fish inhabited lakes or relatively high in river systems which were eventually blocked off from the sea due to natural processes.
 In these land-locked environments the common bully is an important prey for larger freshwater fish such as eels and trout.

 Reproduction

 In the summer months Gobiomorphus cotidianus can be found moving more into the littoral zones of lakes and streams as the females prepare to reproduce.
 The females attach clusters of a several hundred to a few thousand eggs onto the underside of hard surfaces on the lake bottom where they are fertilized and guarded by the males.
 The larval stage of bullies are planktonic and their main source of food are zooplankton.
 As the young grow larger they move into deeper waters, and become benthic once they reach about 18mm in length.
 They mature at around 1 year old and the average generation gap is 2 years.

+Translocations

+On the 12th May 2023, Zealandia Te Māra a Tāne began what is believed to be the first translocation of this species into Zealandia.
+New Zealand's freshwater mussels use the gills of this fish species to transport their larvae to new locations away from their parents.
+By translocating toitoi into Zealandia, they hope to help restore the fresh water ecosystem of both Zealandia and its connected waterways.